General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which sitcom makes Joey homesick for America in ‘The One with Ross’s Marriage ceremony’?

-- What’s the title of Phoebe’s elusive roommate whom he by no means meet?
+- What’s the identify of Phoebe’s elusive roommate whom he by no means meet?

 - What are the names of Frank and Alice’s triplets?